ian-richard/pda_cardGame_testing/part_1_docs/testing_task_1.md

 def cards_total(self, cards):
+#indentation error, needs to be indented
   total
+  #indentation error, needs to be indented
   #total needs to be set to 0, i.e. 'total = 0'
   #empty list added required in constructor named cards, and add method to add card to cards is required.
   for card in cards: